KhoiNguyenVGU/ahp_calculator/README.md

 ## License

-This project only serves as education purposes and belongs to the property of the Vietnamese-German University (VGU)
+This project only serves for education purposes and belongs to the property of the Vietnamese-German University (VGU)